Rafah offensive: 7 July to 14 July

 Israeli tanks intensified their raids in central and northern Rafah on 7 July, with the IDF claiming that it had killed 30 militants in clashes and airstrikes over the past day and destroyed a primed rocket launcher, while an officer of the Combat Engineering Corps' 601st and the commander of the 401st brigade's 52nd Battalion was wounded during the fighting.
 Medical officials meanwhile stated that they had recovered corpses of three Palestinians killed due to IDF's attacks in eastern Rafah.
 Regarding a possible ceasefire agreement, Netanyahu stated that it must allow Israel to resume the war until its objectives were achieved.

 The IDF stated that the 162nd Division continued its operations in Rafah on 8 July, with troops directing airstrikes at militants and eliminating them in clashes.
 The PIJ and the National Resistance Brigades meanwhile stated that they had attacked soldiers with mortars.
 The IDF on 9 July stated that it had eliminated dozens of militants in Rafah.

 On 10 July, the IDF claimed that the 162nd Division eliminated several militants, located weapons and demolished underground infrastructure.
 Reuters meanwhile cited a US official as stating that it had decided to resume shipping the batch of 500-pound bombs to Israel it had earlier paused, but were still withholding the 2,000-pound bombs.

 Residents stated on 11 July that Israeli tanks continued to bomb houses in western and central Rafah while clashing with militants.
 Palestinian health officials stated that four people, including a child, were killed due to an IAF airstrike in Tel Al-Sultan.
 The IDF meanwhile reported a rocket barrage from Rafah towards Israel's border communities in the south, stating that it successfully intercepted five and in response it killed the militants behind it using an airstrike, in addition to targeting areas near the launching site.
 Hamas published a footage purporting to show it attacking the IDF headquarters in Rafah.

 The IDF stated on 12 July that its troops in Rafah targeted tunnel shafts for destruction and eliminated a number of militants, including eliminating three militants near a tunnel shaft by calling in an airstrike after they attacked IDF troops.

-On 13 July, Israeli airstrikes struck a displacement camp in al-Mawasi, in an alleged attempt to assassinate Mohammed Deif, the head of Al-Qassam Brigades, and Rafa Salama, a commander of Hamas' Khan Yunis Brigade and one of the people identified as masterminds of the 7 October Hamas-led attack on Israel.
+On 13 July, Israeli airstrikes struck a displacement camp in al-Mawasi, in an alleged attempt to assassinate Mohammed Deif, the head of Al-Qassam Brigades, and Rafa Salama, a commander of Hamas' Khan Yunis Brigade and one of the people identified as masterminds of the October 7 attacks.
 The IDF later stated that both Deif and Salama had been killed, with Hamas only confirming Deif's death on 30 January 2025.
 The Gaza Health Ministry stated that 141 civilians were killed in the attack while 400 others were wounded.
 The IDF also stated that an IAF aircraft struck a paraglider storage facility in Rafah used by Hamas' Aerial Defense Unit in the morning.